 This summer, before you head out for a new adventure or a fantastic beach vacation, make sure you give your skin some attention.
 Traveling on an airplane or visiting a new place may wreak havoc on your skin.
 Instead of making your skin suffer, prepare ahead of time by knowing the answer to questions like, how do you keep your skin hydrated when traveling?Take care of your skin during your travels and avoid breakouts, dryness, sunburn or other issues so you can focus on an incredible holiday this year.

-Pack a Travel Skin Regime
+Pack a Travel Skin Regimen

 Before you even get close to your destination, you need to plan your skincare routine and adapt it to your travel needs.
 You'll need to carefully pack your favorite skincare products into your suitcase.
 It may make sense to invest in products like cleansing wipes and trial sized items to give your bags a little more breathing room.